HackYourFuture/Node.js/week3/prep-exercise/README.md

 1. Get Profile Endpoint:

-   - Implement a GET endpoint /profile that allows authenticated users to retrieve their profile information.
+   - Implement a `GET` endpoint `auth/profile` that allows authenticated users to retrieve their profile information.
    - Extract the JWT token from the Authorization header.
    - Verify the JWT token and decode the payload to retrieve the user's ID.
    - Retrieve the user's profile information from memory using the decoded user ID.